 The last thing a CIO wants to worry . . . is whether the infrastructure can keep pace with the need to innovate and respond to competitive pressures.
 IaaS is a good solution to the problem in many ways.
 It can reduce infrastructure costs, provide virtually limitless scalability and agility, and accelerate time to market.
 And it does this in a model that virtually ensures uptime . . . and the highest levels of security and compliance.

-- Cost savings - at the first sight, cost-savings are not that obvious, as whatever you save through offloading tasks you will end up paying for the service.
+- Cost savings.
+At first sight, cost-savings are not that obvious, as whatever you save through offloading tasks you will end up paying for the service.
 However, cost saving is going to be tangible, although not necessarily direct.
-Overall costs are bound to go down- you will require less people, streamline your operations and have time and resources to focus on business growth.
+Overall costs are bound to go down as your data infrastructure requires less people, you streamline your operations, and free up time and resources to focus on business growth.

-- IaaS saves IT staff time - IaaS offloads some of the tasks that your IT team would ordinarily need to deal with.
+- IaaS saves IT staff time.
+IaaS offloads tedious tasks that your IT team would ordinarily need to deal with.
 In examining time savings, it is important to factor in the benefits of automation that some service providers offer.
-In some cases, automation will not only offset the operational costs, but also optimize the way your data is loaded and saved.
-This automated optimization can save a lot of money in direct storage and compute costs, as well as the time spent on data prep, wrangling and munging by your staff.
-This is precisely where the automation of a self-optimizing data management platform like Panoply.io can prove so useful, as it can eliminate the overhead of preparing and modeling data, and of managing cloud infrastructure.
+This can save a lot of money in direct storage and compute costs, as well as the time spent on data prep, wrangling and munging by your staff.

-- Scalability and elasticity – IaaS provides an extraordinary level of flexibility and scalability in response to an enterprise’s requirements.
-While there remains an element of difficulty under some IaaS systems with respect to scalability, self-optimizing functionality of Panoply in managing cloud infrastructure proves useful to mitigate that complexity.
+- Scalability and elasticity.
+IaaS provides an extraordinary level of flexibility and scalability in response to an enterprise’s requirements.
+However, there remains an element of difficulty under some IaaS systems with respect to scalability.

 Making the first step to IaaS